schwenk4/Dijkstra-s-Algorithm-Code-Sample/README.md

 # Dijkstra-s-Algorithm-Code-Sample
 The code sample provided generates a maze with enemies spawned in it using Disjoint Sets and BFS traversal.
 Then, using Dijkstra's Algorithm the program finds the shortest path through the maze.
 This video is the video presentation describing the project assigned for the class. https://youtu.be/HqNJ91wYPBs

+This was a group project, but the code provided is all mine.